-NOTE • The setup procedure on the next page must be followed to allow the steaming system to function correctly.
+The set up procedure on the next page must be followed to allow the steaming system to function correctly.

-- All ovens with steam require a /4" BSP hot or cold water supply at a pressure of 2 to 3 bar (29 to 44 psi). - Only one water supply is required per oven and must comply with local water regulations. - All decks are supplied from one connection point on the rear of the oven. - For proper operation of the steam system, it is recommended that the water supply has the following specifications:
+- All ovens with steam require a 3⁄4" BSP hot or cold water supply at a pressure of 2 3 bar (29 44 psi). - Only one water supply is required per oven.
+This should comply with local water regulations. - A manifold supplies all decks from one connection point. - For proper operation of the steam system it is recommended that the water supply follows the following specifications:

-Hardness 0 to 4 grains per gallon
+Hardness 0-4 grains per gallon